 We must do the same, equally embracing God as Father, Son, and Holy Spirit.
 Our true worship of God should be to all three unified parts of his singular reality.

-[A most helpful book on the subject is The Threefold Art of Experiencing God by Christian A. Schwarz.]
+[Read through the Bible with us this year.
+Today’s reading is Matthew 26-28 and today’s post is on Matthew 28:19.
+A most helpful book on the subject is The Threefold Art of Experiencing God by Christian A. Schwarz.]